hkzlab/ISA_8bitNetwork_8019/README.md

 ## Known Issues

 - Revision 2.3 has only minor changes, but has not yet been tested by me.
 Reports are welcome.
 - I received a report of this board not allowing Sergey's Micro8088 to boot **unless the IRQ6 line is cut** on the network card.
-I have been unable to reproduce this, as the builds I completed are working fine on my Micro8088 cards, but be aware in case you incur in the same issue. **Revision 2.3 keeps IRQ lines 6 and 7, but makes them jumperable and by default disconnected**.
+I have not been to reproduce this (maybe because I'm using a terminated backplane?), as the builds I completed are working fine on my Micro8088 cards, but be aware in case you incur in the same issue. **Revision 2.3 keeps IRQ lines 6 and 7, but makes them jumperable and by default disconnected**, so if you have that revision, this should no longer be an issue.

 ## Credits